Signing for approval

 Warning

-A user in protect can only have one signing method enabled.
-This could be one of the following.
-Signing methods are mutually exclusive.
-Please ensure this is thoroughly understood prior to changing the public key field for any user in Taurus-PROTECT.
+A Taurus-PROTECT user can have exactly one signing method enabled.
+The following table lists the available, mutually exclusive signing methods.
+Please ensure this is understood prior to changing the public key field for a user.

 Signing MethodWebDesktopAPIAdditional Information